A MAG3 scan is a type of imaging test that uses special equipment to look at the structure and function of the urinary system.

 Why does my child need this test?

 The scan can also be used to check whether the flow of urine from the bladder goes up the wrong way in vesicoureteral reflux (VUR).
-This type of test is called an ‘indirect cystogram’.
-This can be used as an alternative to a micturating cystourethrogram (MCUG) if your child is old enough to cooperate with emptying his or her bladder when he or she is asked to.

-Are MAG3 scans harmful?
+Are MAG3 scans safe?

-A MAG3 scan uses a small amount of radiation, and so is considered safe.
-The radionuclide that is injected into your child’s body becomes inactive after a few hours and is passed out of his or her body in urine or faeces (poo).
-However, your doctor will carefully consider the risks and benefits of doing this test in your child.
+A MAG3 scan uses a small amount of radiation so is considered safe.
+The chemical that is injected into your child’s body becomes inactive after a few hours and is passed out of their body in urine or faeces (poo).

 How to prepare your child for a MAG3 scan